YizYah/neo-forgery/README.md

 # Usage

-Include the package of course:
+Include the package in dev:
 ```
-npm i neo-forgery
+npm i -D neo-forgery
 ```
 Then create a mock session generator:
 ```